-For regular annual inspections, the family will receive at least 48 hours written notice of the inspection to allow the family to prepare the unit for inspection.
+For regular annual self-inspections, the family will receive at least 48 hours written notice of the inspection to allow the family to prepare the unit for the inspection.

 Entry for repairs requested by the family will not require prior notice.
-Resident-requested repairs presume permission for the PHA to enter the unit unless resident specifies he or she wishes to be present.
+Resident-requested repairs presume permission for the SDHC to enter the unit.

 Except for emergencies, management will not enter the dwelling unit to perform inspections where a pet resides unless accompanied for the entire duration of the inspection by the pet owner or responsible person designated by the pet owner in accordance with the pet policies in Section 10-II.D.
-Exceptions will be granted on a case-by-case basis.